WebAssembly/spec/spectec/test-prose/TEST.md

 22. Let f be { LOCALS: []; MODULE: mm; }.
 23. Perform $initelem(mm, i_E*, mm.FUNCS[x]**).
 24. Perform $initdata(mm, i_D*, b**).
-25. Enter the activation of f with arity 0 with label [FRAME_]:
+25. Push the activation of f with arity 0 to the stack.
+26. If x' is defined, then:
   a.
-If x' is defined, then:
-    1) Let ?(x'_0) be x'.
+Let ?(x'_0) be x'.
-    2) Execute the instruction (CALL x'_0).
+  b.
+Execute the instruction (CALL x'_0).
+27. Pop the activation of f with arity 0 from the stack.
-26. Return mm.
+28. Return mm.

 invoke fa val^n
 1. Let f be { LOCALS: []; MODULE: { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; EXPORTS: []; }; }.
 2. Let (t_1^n -> t_2*) be $funcinst()[fa].TYPE.
 3. Let k be |t_2*|.
-4. Enter the activation of f with arity k with label [FRAME_]:
+4. Push the activation of f with arity k to the stack.
-  a.
-Push the values val^n to the stack.
+5. Push the values val^n to the stack.
-  b.
-Execute the instruction (CALL_ADDR fa).
+6. Execute the instruction (CALL_ADDR fa).
+7. Pop all values val* from the stack.
+8. Pop the activation of f with arity k from the stack.
+9. Push the values val* to the stack.
-5. Pop the values val^k from the stack.
+10. Pop the values val^k from the stack.
-6. Return val^k.
+11. Return val^k.

 execution_of_UNREACHABLE
 1. Trap.